There are several benefits of setting up a company in Dubai and some of the most common ones are:-

 Tax Rates in Freezone vs Mainland

-The main reason why a lot of Indians (especially online businesses) incorporate an entity in UAE is because of the tax rates.
+The main reason why a lot of Indians (especially online businesses) opt for Company setup in Dubai is because of the tax rates.

 Till a couple of years back, there was No Tax at all in the whole of UAE.
 Neither was there any Income Tax, nor was there any VAT/GST or any other form of tax.